 Day 15: Siem Reap/Bangkok/USA.
 Transfer to the airport for the short flight to Bangkok.
-Continue to the USA via Taipei, arriving in Los Angeles later today.
+Continue to the USA via Taipei.
 Breakfast provided.

 Take advantage of your already-included international airfare and enjoy a luxurious and relaxing stay on Phuket Island, Thailand's most famous resort.

 Phuket is a melting pot of Buddhists, Thai-Chinese, Muslims and even sea gypsies, whom you'll find warm and welcoming.
 The west coast of Phuket was hit severely by the Indian Ocean tsunami of December 2004, but the resilient people have quickly rebuilt, and almost no evidence of the damage now remains.
 Accommodations: Avista Hideway Resort & Spa.
 Breakfast provided.